KummaraLohitha/emotorad/README.md

 bash
 Copy code
 npm start
-This will start the frontend on http://localhost:3000.
+This will start the frontend .

 Access the Dashboard

-Open your browser and go to http://localhost:3000 to access the dashboard.
+Open your browser and go to access the dashboard.

 Folder Structure
 arduino